Middle School at Carolina Hybrid

 -

-This general science course focuses on the timeline of science from ancient Greece through the 1990s.
-It explores the life, inventions, and scientific impact of famous scientists such as Archimedes, Galileo, Leonardo da Vinci, Marie Curie, George Washington Carver, Einstein, and others.
-The course also includes experiments designed to demonstrate and test these scientists’ claims and discoveries.
+This general science course is the study of numerous scientists beginning in ancient Greece and proceeding through the 1990s.
+Scientists such as Archimedes, Galileo, Leonardo da Vinci, Marie Curie, George Washington Carver, Einstein, and others, as well as the discoveries made by each one and their impact on science and life today, will be studied and discussed.
+The course also includes many experiments to demonstrate and test these scientists’ claims and discoveries.
 Students will receive introductions to biology, chemistry, and physics through the material.

 -

-The main goal of this course is to create joy in God’s creation and to prepare students for upper-level courses.
-Through reading and activities, students will become familiar with terms and processes that will equip them with critical thinking skills needed in high school.
-Students will discover the importance of a Christian worldview, observe the outside world through the lens of creation, and gain an understanding of a loving God who cares for them so greatly that He has designed life and the world to make sure all our needs are met.
+The main goal of this course is to create joy in God’s creation and to prepare students for next-level science courses.
+Through reading and activities, students will become familiar with terms and processes that equip them with skills needed for critical thinking in high school.
+They will understand the importance of a Christian worldview, observe the world through the lens of creation, and gain an understanding of a loving God who cares for us so greatly that He has designed life and the world to meet our needs and reveal the beauty around us.

 -